Pieter Bruegel the Elder: Peasants

 Bruegel also painted religious scenes in a wide Flemish landscape setting, as in the Conversion of Paul and The Sermon of St. John the Baptist.
 Even if Bruegel's subject matter was unconventional, the religious ideals and proverbs driving his paintings were typical of the Northern Renaissance.
 He accurately depicted people with disabilities, such as in The Blind Leading the Blind, which depicted a quote from the Bible: "If the blind lead the blind, both shall fall into the ditch" (Matthew 15:14).
 Using the Bible to interpret this painting, the six blind men are symbols of the blindness of mankind in pursuing earthly goals instead of focusing on Christ's teachings.

 Using abundant spirit and comic power, Bruegel created some of the very early images of acute social protest in art history.
 Examples include paintings such as The Fight Between Carnival and Lent (a satire of the conflicts of the Protestant Reformation) and engravings like The Ass in the School and Strongboxes Battling Piggybanks.

-Over the 1560s, Bruegel moved to a style showing only a few large figures, typically in a landscape background without a distant view.
-His paintings dominated by their landscapes take a middle course as regards both the number and size of figures.
+In the 1560s, Bruegel moved to a style showing only a few large figures, typically in a landscape background without a distant view.
+His paintings, dominated by their landscapes, take a middle course as regards both the number and size of figures.